WanderedToLa/spotify-widget/README.md

-# next-korean-route
+# Next.js Korean Route

-convert routes in their Next.js applications to Korean.
+Convert routes in their Next.js applications to Korean.